 My husband and I recently celebrated our tenth wedding anniversary, and we were able to get away for the weekend while our kids had a sleepover with my parents.
-While our six year old daughter has spent the night a few times, this was our three year old son's first overnight away from me!
-I wanted to share a few reasons why I think it's a great idea to let your kids have a sleepover with grandma and grandpa.
+While our six-year-old daughter has spent the night a few times, this was our three-year-old son's first overnight away from me!
+I wanted to share a few reasons why I think it's a great idea to let your kids have a sleepover with Grandma and Grandpa.
 I've partnered with Stuck On You to share how this special time benefits kids, parents, and grandparents!

 5 Reasons Kids Should Have a Sleepover at Grandma and Grandpa's House

-When we started talking about what we should do for our ten year reunion, it occurred to us that going out for a movie and supper (our traditional kid-free date) was not a very epic way to celebrate this big milestone!
-We just took a trip to the Pacific Northwest about three months ago, and thought we should stay close to home.
+When we started talking about what we should do for our ten-year reunion, it occurred to us that going out for a movie and supper (our traditional kid-free date) was not a very epic way to celebrate this big milestone!
+We just took a trip to the Pacific Northwest about three months ago and thought we should stay close to home.
 Plus, since Lincoln has never spent the night away from me, we figured a smaller trip was in order.

 We decided on a weekend trip to the city where we met; Duluth!
-My parents offered to take the kids camping for the weekend and we knew it would be a great experience for them, and some much needed adult time for us.
+My parents offered to take the kids camping for the weekend and we knew it would be a great experience for them, and some much-needed adult time for us.
 I used to be worried about sending my kids away overnight, but I know it benefits them.
 Here are five reasons I think kids should have a sleepover with grandma and grandpa every now and then!

 - It's important for them to be comfortable sleeping away from home.
 Now, we've been lucky because we travel quite a bit and our kids can sleep anywhere.
-But I think it's important for kids to get the chance to sleep in places other than their own bed from a young age, or it just becomes harder as they get older.
+But I think it's important for kids to get the chance to sleep in places other than their own beds from a young age, or it just becomes harder as they get older.

 - Parents can use alone time.
 While I love doing activities as a family 99.9% of the time, I know it's very important to focus on our marriage, too.
 Date nights are great, but sometimes overnights offer the perfect amount of time to reset and remember how much you love your significant other.
 Plus, when our kids are with we definitely put their needs first.
 I think it's okay to have adult time occasionally, too!